 Photo: IRC

 In Afghanistan, both girls were at the tops of their classes.
-Asra and Usra were very involved in school, helping teachers for younger classes once they finished their own classes.
+Asra and Usra were very involved in school, providing classroom support for younger classes.

 They were first introduced to the IRC in NY’s youth programs through their mom, who started attending IRC’s free ESOL classes shortly after arriving to the US.
 In the spring, they attended Mini-NYSA and were enrolled in Youth ESOL Classes and Youth Tutoring.
 This summer, they finished their first year of the IRC's Newcomer Youth Summer Academy (NYSA).